When traveling to the Dominican Republic, visitors should be aware that there are two main types of visas:

-If there’s no embassy in your country, you can do it instead in a neighbouring country.
+If there’s no embassy in your country, you can do it instead in a neighboring country.

-The application includes a letter from your employer, stating the reason for the stay; copies of all pages of the passport; a certificate of a good conduct in your home country; and airplane and hotel reservations.
+The application includes a letter from your employer, stating the reason for the stay; copies of all pages of your passport; a certificate of good conduct in your home country; and airplane and hotel reservations.

-There are two ways to apply for the investor visa.
+There are two ways to apply for an investor visa.

 You can apply as a commercial investor or as a rentier investor.